Heba-WebDev/Hotel-management-API/README.md

     POST /api/v1/rooms/
     ```

 - Creates a new room.
 Required: name, roomType and price.
+Protected route (ONLY ADMIN)

 --
     ```
     PATCH /api/v1/rooms/
     ```

 - Updates a room.
 Required: id.
 Optional: name, roomType or price.
+Protected route (ONLY ADMIN)

 --
     ```